Guest blog post by the late Rev. Edwin Lariza

 Spontaneously three scenarios easily flashed back in my mind.

-The second was his reported move to disqualify me upon knowing that I planned to run as CBMA president in 2001.
+The second was his reported move to disqualify me, knowing that I planned to run as CBMA president in 2001.

 The third was an undated incident in Bacolod City when he persuaded me to share the generous accommodation of his friend throughout the duration of an event which I could no longer recall.

-The first scenario was a Convention Baptist Ministers Association (CBMA) business meeting where I lose my cool to his trademark skills (albeit annoying) of raising technicalities, he being well versed in Robert Rules of Order.
+The first scenario was a Convention Baptist Ministers Association (CBMA) business meeting where I lost my cool to his trademark skills (albeit annoying) of raising technicalities.
+He was well-versed in Robert Rules of Order.
 Subsequently, his good laugh for outwitting his opponent.

 The discussion was on pastoral identity whereby issues on involvement on human rights (at that time associated with radicalism subversion) were lumped up to traditional issues like smoking, drinking, immorality.
-He had outpointed discussants by his knowledge on parliamentary rules.
+He had outpointed discussants by his knowledge of parliamentary rules.

 Being part of a progressive group, I participated in the discussion when acknowledged by the presiding officer.
 But he cut short my deliberation, insisting that he still had the floor.

 In the course of heated arguments, he commented: “Doy, bata ka pa, daw kaisog gid sa imo.”
-(Translation: Fellow, you’re so young, you seemed so aggressive.)
+(Translation: Fellow, you’re young, you seemed so aggressive.)

 Only to hear his big laugh and comment in the end: “Tarso nga mga kabataan, indi na malahugan.”
 (Translation: Silly young people, they can’t take a joke.)

 Of course, the argument was just the tip of the iceberg of deeper reasons as during that period, our group was the target for isolation of the CPBC leadership.

 The last scenario could have taken place in between the first and second.
-Yet by the order of spontaneous recollections, the first two appeared to connote antagonistic encounters.
+Yet by order of spontaneous recollections, the first two appeared to connote antagonistic encounters.

 From these recollections, I would reflect on the life of Rev. Castillon.

 The first two are his trademarks which unquestionably many pastors would confirm.

-His insatiable and irresistible quest for what is proper and fitting thru argument which most often resulted in tensions, skirmishes or conflict but ending with his big laugh when you get mad at him.
+His insatiable and irresistible quest for what is proper and fitting thru argument most often resulted in tensions, skirmishes, or conflict but ended with his big laugh when you get mad at him.